Emberlynn-Loo/tp/docs/UserGuide.md

 ### Relationships

-In this magical world of **Gene-nie**, we like to believe that every person is connected to someone else!
-To help you remember the relationships between each person, **Gene-nie** remembers stored information about each person in the form of **Relationships**.
+In this magical world of <span class="hello_span">Gene-nie</span>, we like to believe that every person is connected to someone else!
+To help you remember the relationships between each person, <span class="hello_span">Gene-nie</span> remembers stored information about each person in the form of **Relationships**.

 Relationships are what you use to store information about the relationship between 2 persons.